Sarasota Vacation Rental Management

 Quote management structure to the home's fit and operating load instead of faking one universal fee

-Build channel mix around direct margin instead of just keeping occupancy respectable
+Build booking channels around direct revenue instead of just keeping occupancy respectable

-Give owners cleaner reporting tied to rate, channel mix, and net income
+Give owners cleaner reporting tied to rate, booking channels, and income

 Premium homes lose money when the operation gets flattened